 The high standard of built-form will be reflected in the quality and design of the internal landscaped communal courtyard and the landscaped roof-top Terrace.
 These communal facilities will provide a secure environment for the residents to create a sense of community within the development and a sense of ownership for all residents.

-The proposed palette of materials provides architectural, engineering and construction benefits that have a positive impact on the affordability, both in terms of construction and ongoing costs, and sustainability of the development.
-Whilst composed of simple, robust materials, the building will still be contemporary, elegant and finely detailed.
+The palette of materials provides architectural, engineering and construction benefits that have a positive impact on the affordability, both in terms of construction and ongoing costs, and sustainability of the development.
+Whilst composed of simple, robust materials, the building is still contemporary, elegant and finely detailed.

 Completed July 2016